 Always go for the biggest size you can fit in your room.
-The first thing that stop you from having a good night sleep is to have a bed that’s too small for you.
+The first thing that stops you from having a good night sleep is to have a bed that’s too small for you.

 That is why most people will go for something in between.
-Do your research before you go into a store so you will have a general idea how much a good quality mattress usually cost.
+Do your research before you go into a store so you will have a general idea of how much a good quality mattress usually cost.

 Spending about 30 seconds to a minute on a bed without changing position is the best way to test out if the firmness is right for you.

 The right firmness should allow you to lay on the bed in any position without moving for a minute or two and you should not be feeling sore anywhere after trying the bed.

 How to pick the right mattress for myself?

 Getting a good night’s sleep depends on a lot of different factors — comfort, stress level, room temperature – but to get it right, you’ve got to start with the basics and your mattress is the first building block to a restful slumber.

 Researchers in Spain studied people with long-term back pain and found that on a 10-point hard-to-soft scale people who slept on a medium-to-firm mattress (5.6 on the scale) had less back pain than those who slept on a softer mattress.